 Powdery mildew often appears during early spring due to cool, humid, and shade due to clouds and temperatures between 60-70 degrees.
 One way to identify it is to see if your grass has powdery spots on leaves.

-Stripe rust forms when the temperatures hit 70-75 degrees and there is rain or dew in the atmosphere.
-You’ll be able to spot it when you see the leaves and stems having yellow to orange stripes.
-This generally happens due to the high acidity of the soil can be reduced with sulfur.
+Stripe rust forms when temperatures hit 70-75 degrees and there is rain or dew in the atmosphere.
+You’ll be able to spot it when you see the leaves and stems with yellow to orange stripes.
+This generally happens because the high acidity of the soil can be reduced with sulfur.

 Snow mold often occurs if you leave the grass clippings for the first season.
 It is a good idea to remove the first batch.
 You can leave the grass clippings when you mow for the 3rd or 4th time after the winter season.